If you don’t have time to read all this – here’s a wonderful cartoon

 “The human brain is designed to reject the random, the haphazard, the arbitrary.
 It’s just too much for many people to accept that accidents happen, planes crash, ships founder on the rocks, and elderly people die in their sleep: A dramatic event must fit into a larger narrative.
 For others, conspiracy theories are a useful way to explain personal failure: It wasn’t me, it was the freemasons/capitalists/Jews/immigrants/murderers of Scalia who deprived me of success.”

-So, back at the dawning of human consciousness, believable explanations for the passage of sun and weather, sickness, death, predators, pests and other threats would be not only desirable, but necessary.
+So, back at the dawning of human consciousness, believable explanations for the passage of sun and moon, weather, sickness, death, predators, pests and other threats would be not only desirable, but necessary.

 And it seems fair to assume that those best able to tame explicable happenings and coax them into a coherent, comforting story – in other words to use their imaginations to fill in the gaps in the narrative and so provide an appearance of reason – would flourish better than those who did not – thus passing their ability on to their young, and so, eventually, by natural selection, hard-wiring the paradigm into our brains.